fifthidea/sub-decode/README.md

 5. update pantegnos binary once in a while if FrontierTM pushes updates. (optional but preferred)

-> Note: You can use cron trigger to for triggering workflow automatically every x minutes. but i'm not gonna explain it here. ask AI. :/
+> Note: You can use cron trigger for triggering workflow automatically every x minutes. but i'm not gonna explain it here. ask AI. :/

 ## Credits